staples-sparx/wonko-client/README.md

 ## Properties
 These are characteristics of events being monitored.
 URIs, response statuses, different stages in pieline, etc can be tracked using properties.
 You can filter metrics using properties, and aggregate across them.

+Ensure that property values are a bounded set.
+Properties are intended to be metadata for a given metric - if you want to send unbounded _values_ to Wonko, make them the primary metric value.
+For example, "Response Status Code" can be a property, since there are a finite number of values it can take.
+"Response time" should not be a property, but a primary metric value.

 ## Alerts
 An alert is used to notify people via pager-duty, email or slack.
 Consider using this for any failure scenario for which you want to be notified.
 An alert is also implicitly a counter, so you can use it to get stats on alerts over time.